Charleroi: Education

-Charleroi is Belgium's biggest city without having its own university.
-In 1966, the University of Louvain began operations in Charleroi with three faculties on its UCLouvain Charleroi campus based in the city center and in Montignies-sur-Sambre, including the Louvain School of Management and, more recently, the Louvain School of Engineering, issuing Bachelor's and Master's degrees and conducting research.
+Charleroi is the biggest city in Belgium without its own university.
+In 1966, the University of Louvain began operations in Charleroi with three faculties on its UCLouvain Charleroi campus based in the city centre and in Montignies-sur-Sambre, including the Louvain School of Management and, more recently, the Louvain School of Engineering, issuing Bachelor's and Master's degrees and conducting research.
 Other universities have since started operations in Charleroi, including the Universities of Namur, Mons and the Université libre de Bruxelles.

-Thanks to the European Regional Development Fund (ERDF) of the European Union, a Campus of Sciences, Art and Trade is currently being developed in downtown Charleroi.
-This Campus, located on the site of the University of Labor, will constitute a real center of excellence for training - teaching - research in the city center equipped with a Cité des Métiers, a University Center, a Center for Technological Higher Education, a “Design – Innovation” Competence Center.
+In Charleroi, a Campus of Sciences, Art and Trade is currently being developed by the European Regional Development Fund (ERDF) of the European Union.
+This campus, located on the site of the University of Labour, will constitute a centre of training, teaching and research in the city with a Cité des Métiers, a university centre, a centre for technological higher education, and a design and innovation competence centre.